harish2006/IISCIFD/README.md

 Please email harish2006@gmail.com for more details or queries.

 CNSIFD face images: 500 x 500 gray scale images with normalised faces in elliptical cropped window. https://drive.google.com/file/d/1NHBi4phVG-EdMieYaht5biKX9Qe-zmEL/view?usp=sharing
+Please use only images 1:459 in this set for illustrative purposes in publications.
+We only have informed consent for those.
+The rest have been obtained from the public domain and might be copyrighted.

 CNSIFD attribute ground truth, behavioural data and computational features https://drive.google.com/file/d/1Lx4EVxOMZRfsaPf0SNtntUvnhrGgM4Ad/view?usp=sharing

 Behavioural data, stimuli and code to generate analysis plots for the face occlusion behavioural experiment https://drive.google.com/open?id=15EOkDtsq6p-iGybhYvA7Q2d0euJlzSlK
+Please note that only faces 1:459 can be used for illustrations in publications.
+The rest have been obtained from the public domain and might be copyrighted.

 All the code, data, images and visual features are made availalble purely for research purposes and should not be used for commercial gain.